AzureSQLDB/GenAILab/docs/3-vector-search-with-vector-functions.md

 -- Perform the search query
 SELECT TOP(10)
+    id,
-  id, product_name, description,
+    product_name,
+    [description],
-  -- Calculate the cosine distance between the search vector and product description vectors vector_distance('cosine', @search_vector, product_description_vector) AS distance FROM [dbo].[walmart_product_details]
+    -- Calculate the cosine distance between the search vector and product description vectors VECTOR_DISTANCE('cosine', @search_vector, embedding) AS distance FROM
+    [dbo].[walmart_product_details]
+ORDER BY
-ORDER BY distance; -- Order by the closest distance
+  distance; -- Order by the closest distance
 ```

 As there are duplicate products, rewriting query to remove duplicates